-5. Tagging activity
+5.0 Tagging activity

 According to the general programme, it was planned to begin the tagging activity in GBYP Phase 2, including a preliminary operational meeting and then a field activity with conventional tags and a limited activity with electronic tags.
-A second operational meeting was organized during the extension period of Phase 2 while a tag awareness programme was also launched in Phase 2 and continued in the first prt of Phase 3.
+A second operational meeting was organized during the extension period of Phase 2 while a tag awareness programme was also launched in Phase 2.